Indicator

 Insights and Analyses

-In 2021,16% of English fluent high school graduates and 9% of English learner high school graduates across California earned a biliteracy seal.
+In 2021, 16% of English fluent high school graduates and 9% of English learner high school graduates across California earned a biliteracy seal.

 In 2021, Mono County ranked #1 among all counties in biliteracy seal attainment among all high school graduates, with 39% of high school graduates obtaining a biliteracy seal.

 Since 2013, the number of biliteracy seals that have been issued has increased.
-Data from the California Department of Education shows that in 2013, 10,685 biliteracy seals were awarded; in 2015, 32,766 biliteracy seals were awarded; in 2017, 46,380 biliteracy seals were awarded; in 2019, 57,486 biliteracy seals were awarded; and in 2021, 72,593 biliteracy seals were awarded.
-Although the program continues to expand, between the 2020-2021 school year, 69 districts with high schools had yet to offer the biliteracy seal.
+To date, 521,649 seals of biliteracy have been awarded.
+Data over time from the California Department of Education shows an increase in the number of biliteracy seals awarded.
+In the 2012-2013 school year, 10,685 biliteracy seals were awarded and in the 2017-2018 school year, 55,214 biliteracy seals were awarded.
+In the 2022-2023 school year, that number had decreased to 59,782; however, during the 2024-2025 school year it is projected that 125,000 biliteracy seals will be awarded.
+Although the program continues to expand, 65 districts with high schools had yet to offer the biliteracy seal by the 2022-2023 school year.

 Global California 2030 is an initiative that aims to prepare students with the language skills to participate in the global economy and create a multilingual California.